Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/guides/server-side-rendering.md

 export { ExperimentServer };
 ```

-## Fetch Variants on Request
+## Fetch variants on request

 On each request, fetch variants using the server side SDK.
-The result is a plain javascript object mapping feature keys to variant values.
+The result is a plain JavaScript object mapping feature keys to variant values.
 You should store the result where your rendering code can access it in both server side and client side contexts.

 ```js
 const allFlags = await experimentServer.fetch({